-The Koran(Quran) - the book of Revelation of Islam was put together in a period of almost two decades and only partly written down.
+The Koran(Quran), the book of Revelation of Islam, was put together in a period of almost two decades and only partly written down and later revised by two caliphs.

 The Koran or Qur'an (al-qur'ān, the reading, recitation, lecture) is looked at in Islam as the holy revelation transferred by Allah.